 B.A.
 Philosophy, Simon Fraser University

 I am engaged in several different research projects at the moment.
 Here are some brief descriptions.
-For more info see my personal website or publications.
+For more info see my website.

 This project investigates a new way of thinking about DNA.
 Mobile genetic elements (transpospns) are compared to mini-organisms that jump around within a chromosomal environment.
 One then borrows familiar concepts and models from ecology to solve long standing puzzles in genomics.
 This approach raises numerous philosophcial questions about the minimal conditions for being an ecosystem and the very nature of ecological versus evolutionary modes of explanation.